 While most Miami Beach restaurants have been around for very few years and strive toward whatever is new and trendy, the Forge offers a long-standing, traditional fine-dining experience at every touch point.

 Valet parkers whisk away your car, dressy hosts escort your party, and formal captains oversee your table service.
-A futuristic enomatic wine bar and a newly renovated interior set the stage for Chef Julia Doyne’s clever culinary riffs on classic, continental cuisine including prime steaks, seasonal seafood and decadent desserts.
+A futuristic enigmatic wine bar and a newly renovated interior set the stage for Chef Christopher Lee’s clever culinary riffs on classic, continental cuisine including lobster PBJs, prime steaks, and decadent desserts.
 Locals celebrate birthdays and anniversaries here and have since the 1930s.